Valhalla Backcountry Skiing

 20 minutes up the resource road, we parked the truck and jumped on the snowmobile.
 In the early morning light and a half hour later we were putting on our skins and contemplating the 1100m ascent to get to our first run.
 Perfect melt freeze forms made for tacky skinning to the col. After a short bootpack we were strapping in and getting ready for a hot pow lap on some perfect spring snow.

-Softened by the morning light the run provided carvable cream into the Mulvey Basin.
-A quick tour up to the north brought us upto the base of the NE face of Mt Asgard, a 1400m run into Gwillim Creek.
-The steep tooth above beckoned for tracks and so a boot top boot pack to the top of the knife edged ridge ensued.
+Softened by the morning light, the run provided carvable cream into the Mulvey Basin.
+A quick tour up to the north brought us to a col below the NE face of Mt Asgard, a 1400m run into Gwillim Creek.
+Asgard’s steep tooth-like face above beckoned for tracks and so a boot pack to the top of the knife edged ridge ensued.
 Wind rippled settled powder made for predictable turns down the hanging feature.

 Turn after turn of buckle deep settled spring pow drew us to valley bottom.
 While the early afternoon sun urged us to take a break, the cold north aspect pow beckoned us to go for another lap.
 Up it was, another 1400m brought us to the top of a glaciated bowl, the NW aspect of Mt Gladsheim.
 With the steep rock walls and the crevassed glacier, the ambiance was distinctly alpine.
-A cruise descent dropped us into a bivy at treeline.
+A soulful descent in the late afternoon light dropped us into a bivy at treeline.

-The next morning we climbed back up to a different col on the North aspec of Gladsheim to access another glaciated run.
-A bootpack through moraine gave way to steep switchbacks on the final glaciated roll.
+The next morning we climbed back up to a different col on the North aspect of Gladsheim to access another glaciated run.
+A bootpack through a moraine gave way to steep switchbacks on the final glaciated roll.
 The view to the south was amazing!

-Pristine powder turns down the glacier and through the norrain chute led to more fantastic spring riding conditions down to 1400m.
+Pristine powder turns down the glacier and through the moraine chute led to more fantastic spring riding conditions down to 1400m.

 1000m and some steep subalpine terrain granted us passage to our final col. However the bonus pitch at the top was too good to resist.
 A quick lap down to the lakes ensued😀